APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/README.md

 ## 👨‍💻 Our Team

-This project is brought to you by the talented members of G07.
+This project is brought to you by the talented members of TechTalk.

 | Name                   | Role            |
 | --------------------   | --------------- |